tux-evse/tux-evse-board-configuration/repositories_config/README.md

 # Repositories configuration Config

-On the page main page of the [project](https://aquarium-app.redpesk.bzh/#/pages/projects/my-prjs/tux-evse_713f6bdf/overview), you can find a button (Add repository on target)
+On the main page of the [project](https://aquarium-app.redpesk.bzh/#/pages/projects/my-prjs/tux-evse_713f6bdf/overview), you can find a button (Add repository on target)

 ![](./repositories.png)